 Purpose of the Burton Awards

-Now in its Seventeenth Year and Quickly Becoming an Institution
+Now in its Eighteenth Year and Quickly Becoming an Institution

 In 1999, a unique national awards program was established to reward great achievements in law.
 These achievements range from legal writing to publications to the greatest reforms in law.
 The principal focus is awarding effective legal writing.
 The program honors partners in law firms and law school students who use plain, clear and concise language in their writing.